The default Configurator setup is a great starting point for quickly providing configuration hooks for

 so adoption is easy.
 Out of the box, you get a command line parser with help text generation, environment

-variable parsing, configuration file loading, and a library of field validators that cover many common needs.
+variable parsing, configuration file loading, and a library of property validators that cover many common needs.

 Extensible Schema System

-boolean, array, object, date, buffer), as well as many useful field validators
+boolean, array, object, date, buffer), as well as many useful validators

-(e.g. $positive, $alphanum, $directory, etc.) but developers can also define their own implementations.
+(e.g. $positive, $alphanum, $directory, etc.) but developers can also define their own.

-Custom types and validators can provide arbitrary (potentially asynchronous!) transformations from
+Custom schemas and validators can provide arbitrary (potentially asynchronous!) transformations from

 configuration inputs to validated outputs.